To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Kabila’s opponents believed he wanted to prolong his mandate by making the presidential and parliamentary elections contingent on a new electoral roll, as a census set to begin in 2015 had yet to take place.

 From January 19 to 22, clashes between police and anti-Kabila demonstrators erupted in Kinshasa and several other towns.
 They then degenerated into riots and looting, with police using live fire and teargas.
-Dozens were killed.

 Speaking from Belgium, Tshisekedi called on the Congolese people to force a “dying regime” from power.